Without You (The Kid Laroi song): Commercial performance

 In Australia, "Without You" entered the ARIA Singles Chart at number nine in December 2020, making it the highest debut of the week and Laroi's second appearance in the top ten.
 It ascended six places to number three a week later, securing Laroi's highest peak on the chart.
 In May 2021, after spending five weeks at the number two position, the song jumped to number one in its 22nd week on the back of the remix, becoming Laroi's first number-one single.
 It later broke the record for the most weeks at number one on Australia's radio airplay chart, surpassing the 13-week run of Bernard Fanning's "Wish You Well".
-"Without You" was certified seven-times platinum by the Australian Recording Industry Association (ARIA).
+"Without You" was certified eight-times platinum by the Australian Recording Industry Association (ARIA).

 On the US Billboard Hot 100 chart dated 15 May 2021, "Without You" rose to number eight following the remix's release.
 It entered the top ten with 12.5 million streams and 8,500 sales in the 30 April–6 May tracking week and drew 43.5 million radio airplay audience impressions in the week ending 9 May.
 It marked Laroi's second visit to the chart's top ten after debuting and peaking at number ten as a featured artist on Juice Wrld and Marshmello's 2020 collaboration "Hate the Other Side" and his first as a lead artist.
 Cyrus collected her tenth top-ten hit on the Hot 100, her first since "Malibu" peaked at number ten in 2017.
 "Without You" also became both artists' first leader on the Hot Rock & Alternative Songs chart.
-It has since received a triple-platinum certification from the Recording Industry Association of America (RIAA).
+It has since received a quadruple-platinum certification from the Recording Industry Association of America (RIAA).

 "Without You" was Laroi's first single to reach the top 40 of the UK Singles Chart, rising 53 places to number 23 in December 2020.
 It subsequently became his first UK top-ten hit as it climbed to number seven the following month.
-The song peaked at number two, being blocked from the top spot by Olivia Rodrigo's "Drivers License", and was certified platinum by the British Phonographic Industry (BPI).
+The song peaked at number two, being blocked from the top spot by Olivia Rodrigo's "Drivers License", and was certified double platinum by the British Phonographic Industry (BPI).
 "Without You" topped several record charts around Europe, including the Flanders region of Belgium, Finland, Norway, Portugal, and Slovakia.
 Globally, the song peaked at number ten on the Billboard Global 200 after the release of its remix, becoming Laroi and Cyrus' first top-ten entry on the chart.